 200° field of view cameras for detailed top and side images along with a forward facing camera for condition assessment videos.

 360° spinning scanner continually captures data points at a rate of 30Hz using light detection and ranging (LiDAR).

 Front-facing light and a curved lighting bar that doubles as a carrying handle.

 Watertight housing protects the internal components and in-built control software, providing motion tracking, 2TB of storage, and a secure wireless connection.

 Powerful data.
 We’ve combined multi view CCTV with LiDAR allowing you to co-register data.

 Multi sensor data is processed using Telesto™ software, resulting in 3D point clouds and high definition images and video files.
 All of which is accessible via the Telesto data platform via your web browser.
 This ensures you can always access your data, whether you are at the office, working from home, or out collecting new survey data.

-Start accurately mapping your assets and building 4D models (x,y,z and time) of your assets to track defects over time for enhanced predictive maintenance.
-Data can be analyised via our web-based platform where annotations and measurements can be added.
+Start accurately mapping your assets and building 4D models (x, y, z and time) to track defects over time for predictive maintenance.
+Data can be analysed via our web-based platform where annotations and measurements can be added.

-Telesto™ utilises novel AI technology to detect and locate defects and deformations from 2D & 3D data including calcification and exposed aprogate.
+Telesto™ utilises novel AI technology to detect and locate defects and deformations from 2D & 3D data including calcification and exposed aggregate.

 Telesto™ minimises person entry into the confined spaces of live assets (sewers, culverts, etc.) to enhance process safety.